 In addition there was evidence of recent restraint reduction in the centre.
-For example, residents' money was stored in a locked press in the office, but following consultation with residents in relation to their wishes and preferences they now had a cash box with a key in their bedroom.
-As part of the quarterly restrictive practice review meetings, there was an agenda item relating to restrictive practice reduction plan.
+For example, residents' with specific dietary requirements had foods that presented a risk to them stored in a locked cupboard in the kitchen and overflow food items were in a fridge in the office.
+Following consultation with residents in relation to their wishes and preferences and in discussion with staff and the behaviour support therapist one kitchen press was no longer locked and residents could also freely access the office when staff were present.
+As part of the quarterly restrictive practice reviews, there was a section relating to review of the restrictive practice reduction plan on the documentation.
 Also, residents' positive behaviour support plans had a section relating to restrictive practices and reduction plans.

 Residents were supported to understand the rationale and impact of the restrictions in place.
-For example, there was easy-to-read information on specific restrictions available in residents' bedrooms, and these were being regularly discussed at keyworker meetings.
-There was also an easy-to-read information folder available in the living room with the National Standards for Residential Services for Children and Adults with Disabilities (2013), restrictive practices, the availability of independent advocacy services and contact details of the Confidential Recipient, and residents' rights.
+For example, there was easy-to-read information or photograph illustrated documentation on specific restrictions available in residents' plans, and these were being regularly discussed at keyworker meetings.
+There was also easy-to-read information available about restrictive practices, the availability of independent advocacy services and contact details of the Confidential Recipient, and residents' rights.
+These were used as part of discussions in resident meetings and available more widely if requested.
 Resident's views and those of their representatives were captured as part of the provider's annual review.